 - Prevents you from enabling single-row transactions in an app profile that uses multi-cluster routing, because there's no safe way to enable both of these features at once.

 - Warns you if you enable single-row transactions in two or more different app profiles that use single-cluster routing and point to different clusters.
 If you choose to create this type of configuration, you must ensure that you do not send conflicting read-modify-write or check-and-mutate requests to different clusters.

 How app profiles work

 An app profile specifies the settings that Bigtable uses to handle an instance's incoming requests.

 Many Bigtable users have multiple applications that connect to the same instance.
 For example, you might have one application that serves data to customers on request, and another application that runs occasional batch jobs to analyze your data.
 To handle these different applications, you should create multiple app profiles—at a minimum, one for each application—and configure each app profile with the right settings for that application.
 This setup makes it possible to change the settings for one application but not others.

 You might also have a single application that performs multiple functions, such as viewing current data and querying historic data.
-To handle these different functions, you should create one app profile for each function, so you can configure each function differently and update the settings for one function but not others.
+To handle these different functions, you should create an app profile for each function, so you can configure each function differently and update the settings for one function but not others.

 profiles for each instance as well.
 The sections below describe

 You use an app profile by specifying that profile in your code when you connect to your instance.
 If you do not specify an app profile, Bigtable uses the instance's default app profile.

 Default app profile

 When you create an instance, Bigtable automatically creates a default app profile for the instance.
 If your application does not specify an app profile, or if you use the HBase shell to connect to your instance, Bigtable uses the settings in the default app profile.
 You can view and change these settings at any time.